Browse through the showcased feeds, or enter a feed URL below.

 My first iPhone app — in hindsight, my first UIKit app — was called Lucky Dip, and I released it about eight years ago.
 It was a little utilty that helped you pick lottery numbers for four different lottery games available in the UK.

-With last week’s introduction of SwiftUI and Combine at WWDC, I though I’d build a new version of Lucky Dip to get some experience with these new technologies.
+With last week’s introduction of SwiftUI and Combine at WWDC, I thought I’d build a new version of Lucky Dip to get some experience with these new technologies.

 It turns out it didn’t take too long and it’s pretty much done.